duyquang91/DyLibRuntimeLoader/README.md

 We can easily preceive some benefits from this dynamic loading approach:

 1. As mentioned by Meta's engineers, by dynamic loading, the App's launch time will be reduced significantly, especially with the bunch of dynamic frameworks!
+2. The implementation modules can hide the whole implementation & just expose as symbols, it maybe useful for some circumstances.
-2. The implementation modules can be easily replaced without any integrity checks from Xcode/iOS so we can change the app's behaviour or perhaps update the App on the fly?
+3. The implementation modules can be easily replaced without any integrity checks from Xcode/iOS so we can change the app's behaviour or perhaps update the App on the fly?
 Who know :D

 ## Appstore review
 I already integrated the [DylibRuntimeLoader](https://github.com/duyquang91/DylibRuntimeloader) to my open source app: [Loan Calculator Plus](https://github.com/duyquang91/Loan-Calculator-Plus) & it's been approved by Apple.
 You can download it from the [Appstore](https://apps.apple.com/vn/app/loan-calculator-plus/id1501083494).
 It means Dynamic loading is unofficially supported by Apple but legal on Appstore.
 That's why Facebook app is alive till now.